 The Florida Manatee Sanctuary Act of 1978 established motorboat speed regulation for manatee protection to regions of critical concern around the state.
 The surface waters surrounding the St. Sebastian Preserve State Park are regulated for manatee protection.
-The South Prong and the eastern portion of the C-54, St. Sebastian River have been designated as "Slow Speed" zones.
-"Idle Speed" zones designated west from the north prong in C-54 and extend into the entire North Prong.
-A Motor Boats Prohibited one extends 2,500 feet east of the S-157 spillway structure.
+The St. Sebastian River and C-54 canal West of the US 1 bridge and East of the North Prong have been designated as "Slow Speed All Year" zones.
+"Idle Speed" zones are designated west from the North Prong in the C-54 and include the entire North Prong.
+A Motor Boats Prohibited Zone extends 2,500 feet east of the S-157 spillway structure within the C-54.